oroinc/documentation/backend/setup/dev-environment/index.rst

    If you use :ref:`Docker and Symfony Server <setup-dev-env-docker-symfony>`, follow :ref:`this guide <setup-dev-env-docker-symfony-install-application>`.

 .. _dev-guide-development-practice-setup-dev-env-create-bundle:

 Create a Custom Bundle
 ----------------------

-All OroPlatform-based applications have unique features that facilitate smooth development routine, like autoregistration of bundles and configuration files, for example.
+All OroPlatform-based applications have unique features that facilitate smooth development routines, like autoregistration of bundles and configuration files, for example.

 However, these features assume that all application code is **organized in bundles**.
 For this reason, you have to create your own bundle for your custom code to perform customization tasks.